redcanaryco/atomic-red-team/README.md

 Small and highly portable detection tests mapped to the [Mitre ATT&CK Framework.](https://attack.mitre.org/wiki/Main_Page)

+*NOTE: We have sweet stickers for people who contribute; if you’re interested send a message to gear@redcanary.com with your mailing address*

 ## Mitre ATT&CK Matrix

 We broke the repository into three working matrices: